FelipeBenavidesMz/ECOSAIC/README.md

 ### Prerequisites

-Install all required R packages by running `REQUIREMENTS.R` before executing any script.
+**Note on dependencies:** All required R and Python packages are loaded at the top of each script.
+If any package is not yet installed on your system, you will need to install it manually before running the script.
+Alternatively, run `REQUIREMENTS.R` to install all R dependencies at once.

 ### Step 1 — ECOSAIC: Dual Autoencoder and Latent Feature Extraction (`ECOSAIC.R`)